shabeer-syed/acesinehrs/_pages/theory.md

         <h3 class="content-subheading mt-10 border-none"><i class="fas fa-check-circle text-emerald-500 mr-2"></i> Establishing a consistent definition</h3>
         <p class="content-text mb-0">
-          To enhance consistency in developing clinically relevant ACE indicators for different data sources, we conducted several studies <a href="https://linkinghub.elsevier.com/retrieve/pii/S2589750022000619" target="_blank" class="text-blue-600 font-medium hover:underline">(4)</a> to establish a definition of ACEs based on a set of criteria.
+          To enhance consistency in developing clinically relevant ACE indicators for different data sources, we conducted several studies<sup><a href="https://linkinghub.elsevier.com/retrieve/pii/S2589750022000619" target="_blank" class="text-blue-600 font-medium hover:underline">4</a></sup> to establish a definition of ACEs based on a set of criteria.
 We also developed a testable theoretical biopsychosocial model of ACEs.
 This model facilitates theoretically informed predictions of which ACE indicators might be more relevant than others.
         </p>
       </div>
     </section>